 4. Use your admissions team wisely

-Constantly chasing parents for enrollment information?
-Implement an online enrollments portal that collects all the information you need, along with the required documents and payment.
+Constantly chasing parents for enrolment information?
+Implement an online enrolments portal that collects all the information you need, along with the required documents and payment.

 Typing up the same emails over and over?
 Set up automated yet personal email communication that sends targeted information to parents who are still considering your school.